pavece/guess-the-price/README.md

 ## Build using docker

-This prject contains docker images for both client and server apps.
-In the root of the project you can find a compose file that will build + run this images with the database.
+1. Setup env variables as indicated in the development setup part

+   Important: frontend variables are loaded from the .env file, backend variables can be changed in the compose file

+2. Run docker compose

 ```bash
 docker compose up -d